Probing the Quantum Nature of Gravity through Classical Diffusion: Classical gravity makes quantum systems' motion diffuse

 For what follows, it is important to realize that the collapse must be present also when the system is in a \textit{classical} state.
 In this case, the state will not change dramatically, since it is already localized; yet, a tiny effect must be present in the form of a diffusion process.
 This unlocks the possibility of testing the diffusion process in classical experiments, a possibility that was precluded in previous proposals.

 The reason for the presence of this gravity-induced diffusion also in classical systems is the following.
-Consider again the situation represented in Fig.~1: when Alice measures the spin of her particles along the \( x \)-direction, Bob's particles end up in one of the two states of Eq.~\eqref{eq:thdgfs}, each occurring with probability \( \frac{1}{2} \).
-As discussed before, the two states must collapse.
-Let us call \( \hat{\rho}_B \) the associated density matrix before the collapse occurs, and \( \hat{\rho}'_B \) the density matrix after the collapse; the difference between the two also encodes information about the change in momentum (diffusion) triggered by the collapse.
+Consider again the situation represented in Fig.~1: when Alice measures the spin of her particles along the \( x \)-direction, Bob's spin particles end up in one of the two states of Eq.~\eqref{eq:thdgfs}, each occurring with probability \( \frac{1}{2} \).
+As discussed before, the two states must collapse because of the classical gravitational interaction with the probe.
+Let us call \( \hat{\rho}_B \) the density matrix associated to the spin particles before the ``gravitational'' collapse occurs, and \( \hat{\rho}'_B \) the density matrix after the collapse; the difference between the two also encodes information about the change in momentum (diffusion) triggered by the collapse.

 Suppose now that Alice measures the spin of her particles along the \( z \)-direction.
-To avoid superluminal signaling, Bob should not be able to tell the difference with respect to the previous case, meaning that also in this case the density matrix must initially be \( \hat{\rho}_B \) and eventually \( \hat{\rho}'_B \).
+To avoid superluminal signaling, Bob should not be able to tell the difference with respect to the previous case, meaning that also in this case the density matrix must initially be \( \hat{\rho}_B \) and, after having interacted classically with the probe, \( \hat{\rho}'_B \).
 Although the states are always localized in space, they must change (slightly) over time.